FullHuman/purgecss-docs/configuration.md

 * #### content

-You can specified the content with an array of filename or glob \(see link\) that should be analyized by purgecss.
+You can specified the content with an array of filename or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer) that should be analyized by purgecss.
 The files can be html, pug, blade, ... files.

 ```js
 new Purgecss({